JOHN DANKOSKY, HOST:

 If you've ever walked through the jungle, you'll know it can be surprisingly dark down on the forest floor.
 You see trees soaring up all around.
 You're creating a dense canopy overhead.
 And climbing toward that canopy, snaking up the trees are the vines.

 Now it may seem peaceful in there, but what you're witnessing in very slow motion is a fight to the death: a fight between the trees and their old rivals, the vines.
-It's a battle as old as the forest themselves.
+It's a battle as old as the forests themselves.
 Now, scientists say the vines are winning.
 But they're not certain why.
 Is that a bad thing?
 Is there anything we can do about it?

 Hopefully, Bill Laurance can tell us.
 He's a distinguished research professor at the Centre for Tropical Environmental and Sustainability Science at James Cook University in Cairns, Australia.
 Welcome back to SCIENCE FRIDAY, Dr. Laurance.